Welcome to our main kids’ bedroom design photo gallery where we feature boy and girl bedroom designs.

 These choices reflect the changing landscape of bedroom design as today’s youth seek to find their own voice even with the most personal decisions like their living space.
 Our advice is to ask your child what they like so that they take ownership of it.

-The average size for a Mom and Dad’s master bedroom is 309 square feet.
+The average size for a Mom and Dad’s primary bedroom is 309 square feet.
 A child’s room hovers more in the 120 to 150 square foot realm.
 Using the NAHB data, it’ll be around 200 square feet.
 This smaller space makes features like bunk beds and multifunctional furniture a smart option to optimize the available area.

 Remember a kid’s bedroom is an active space.
 There has to be plenty of room for the other purposes the room will serve as well as the extra people that may occupy it at a given time.
-Plan on about three feet of unobstructed area around all open sides of the bed.
+Plan on about three feet of the unobstructed area around all open sides of the bed.
 Take into account the extra real estate you’ll need for opening drawers or closet doors.

 The colors for a child’s room often include bold, bright colors.
-They create a positive energy for a bedroom that can make it more inviting.
+They create positive energy for a bedroom that can make it more inviting.
 Be prepared for choices that you wouldn’t consider yourself.
 Children look at the world differently than adults.
 You can use a neutral hue like white for a backdrop to splashes of other shades to avoid overstimulation.

 A kid’s bedroom differs from other types because they are often multifunctional.
 You may use the dining room table as a desk occasionally.
 But a child may use the one in their room on a daily basis for studying.
 It may also act as a playroom especially when the weather turns foul.
 And even single rooms will need extra space or chairs for friends.